MyMalcom/MalcomAPI/README.md

 | 500    | Internal error or when no more specific message is suitable      |

-A mentioned, with a code 412 API return in the body of the message a JSON object with this format:
+As we mentioned, with a code 412 API return in the body of the message a JSON object with this format:

     {
     "response": {